Understanding U.S. Users' Security and Privacy Transparency Needs for Consumer-Facing Generative AI: Methodology

 \paragraphb{Pilot interviews} To assess interview clarity and timing, we conducted two pilot interviews with participants recruited through the first author’s personal connections.
 Both participants met the main study eligibility criteria.
 After each pilot, the research team debriefed on question clarity and any difficulties the participant encountered when answering.
 We then revised unclear questions, reordered prompts to better match a natural conversational flow, and prepared backup prompts for cases where participants struggled to respond.

-\paragraphb{Main study procedure} To reduce no-shows, we messaged each participant on Prolific one day before the main study to confirm attendance and shared brief instructions for using Zoom Whiteboard\footnote{\href{https://support.zoom.com/hc/en/article?id=zm_kb&sysparm_article=KB0059671}{Getting started with Zoom Whiteboard.}}.
+\paragraphb{Main study procedure} To reduce no-shows, we messaged each participant on Prolific one day before the main study to confirm attendance and shared brief instructions for using Zoom Whiteboard\footnote{Getting started with Zoom Whiteboard: \url{https://support.zoom.com/hc/en/article?id=zm_kb&sysparm_article=KB0059671}.}.
 We reached data saturation~\cite{saunders2018saturation} at the seventeenth study, i.e., no additional insights emerged.
 Aligned with qualitative methodology guidance~\cite{francis2010adequate}, we conducted four additional studies and did not identify substantially new insights.
 In total, we conducted 21 interviews and 20 design sessions\footnote{One participant did not complete the design session due to time constraints.}.
 Each participant received 20 USD in compensation after completing the main study.
 Figure~\ref{fig:zoom} provides an overview of the main study procedure.
 Each session involved one primary interviewer and a second researcher taking notes.
 The full protocol is included in Appendix~\ref{sec:appendix_interview}.
 The main study consisted of the following sections:

-\begin{itemize}[itemsep=0pt, topsep=0pt, parsep=0pt, partopsep=0pt] \item \textbf{Section 0: Introduction \& GenAI definitions.} We asked participants to share their own definitions of GenAI and restated our definition of ``GenAI tools'' to align our terminology.
+\begin{itemize}[leftmargin=10pt, itemsep=0pt, topsep=0pt, parsep=0pt, partopsep=0pt] \item \textbf{Section 0: Introduction \& GenAI definitions.} We asked participants to share their definitions of GenAI and restated our definition of ``GenAI tools'' to align our terminology.

-\item \textbf{Section 1: Consumer-facing AI tool usage.} We asked participants about the GenAI tools they used, their purposes of use, any tools they had discontinued and their reasons for discontinuation, and the GenAI tool they used most frequently.
-For participants who used multiple GenAI tools, we asked them to describe their experiences in general and to note tool-specific differences when relevant.
+\item \textbf{Section 1: Consumer-facing AI tool usage.} We asked participants about the GenAI tools they used, their purposes of use, any tools they had discontinued and their reasons for discontinuation, and the GenAI tool they used most.

 \item \textbf{Section 2: Pre-adoption considerations.} To comprehensively capture factors shaping participants’ experiences across their entire use journey, we began by probing their pre-adoption considerations, including what criteria they used to choose a GenAI tool and what information they sought to support that decision.